finger563/cpswt-hil/README.md

 i.e. the message generation timestamp (if applicable) occurs whenever the proces sees the message.
 Keeps the specification simple.

+For messages and systems/federations where timing is important (e.g. when batching messages to be sent within the HiL at a future time and sending them out to the proxy service now), a measure of time synchronization is important.
+The proxy and the gateway must establish what the offset is from the simulation time to the real-world wall-clock time of the HiL which is measured and configured once (at initilialization) and used for timestamp translation for the rest of the simulation.
+Note that this linear transformation works only if the federation is running in real-time (i.e. the simulations can all run faster than real-time) so that the offset between wall-clock time and simulation time is constant and predictable.
+Without this constraint, the conversion between simulation time and wall-clock time would be much more difficult and would require even more communications and measurement overhead.

 Additionally, since hardware-in-the-loop runs in physical-time, HiL processes (be they computational or physical) cannot be paused in the same way that federation execution can be paused (or waits for